The Crucible (arts education center)

-As a nonprofit organization, The Crucible relies on annual membership donations, grants and individual donations.
+As a nonprofit organization, The Crucible relies on annual membership donations, grants, and individual donations to support its mission work.

 Youth & Community program

 The Crucible Youth Program is committed to community service with local schools and neighborhoods.
 Since 2005, the Youth and Community Outreach Program has served nearly 8,000 youth between the ages of 8 and 18.

 The program includes weekend and afterschool classes, camps, and field trips.
 The experiences support learning in areas such as mathematics, science, art, and world culture.
 Participants learn about the processes, tools, materials and applications of industrial arts.

 Earn-A-Bike program

 The workshop gives West Oakland youth hands on experience to learn about bike mechanics.
 In a six-week workshop, the youth work with volunteer bike mechanics to fix donated bikes.
 Each participant fixes two bikes and keeps one.
 The other bike is sold to raise money to support the bike program.

 The Crucible holds 'Bike Fix-a-thon' workshops where youth and their families can learn about bike maintenance and safety.